HOBOws/Jackal/README.md

 A google dorks and curl based web scraper.

-this should work off the shelf for KALI users. if not, the dependencies are: curl and figlet.
+this should work off the shelf for KALI users. if not, the dependencies are: curl, figlet, sherlock.

 user_agents:
 in the same directory should be the user agents txt file which the script chooses at random with evry roll.